Access

 Using Alipay for payments

 At physical checkouts, larger vendors will usually scan your personal QR code via the “pay/receive” method.
-Smaller vendors, like non-chain convenience stores, may require you to scan their QR code and manually enter the payment amount.
+Smaller vendors, like local convenience stores, may require you to scan their QR code and manually enter the payment amount.

 When checking out online, (like QR ordering while dining in or ordering takeout), you’ll automatically be redirected to an Alipay payment page and enter the passcode you’ve set up.